Inverse determination of light-matter coupling in disordered systems from transmittance spectra: Model and methodology

 where the sums run over a chain with $L$ sites and $c^{\dagger}_j$ ($c_j$) denotes the creation (annihilation) operator of a spinless fermion at a given site $j$.
 The first term on right-hand side of Eq.\,\eqref{eq:and_ham} describes the kinetic operator, where $t$ is the hopping integral between nearest neighbor sites and H.c. stands for Hermitian conjugate.
 The second term corresponds to the disordered on-site potential, with $\epsilon_{\mathbf{i}}$ being a site-dependent random variable uniformly distributed in the interval $[-W/2,W/2]$, where $W$ is the disorder strength.
 Hereafter, we set the hopping integral $t\equiv1$ as the model energy scale.

 We recall that the 1D Anderson model, even for an infinitesimal amount of disorder $W$, exhibits exponentially localized eigenstates in the thermodynamic limit, a phenomenon known as Anderson localization\,\cite{Markos2006}.
 That is, for sufficiently large system sizes, there is no diffusive transport and all eigenstates are exponentially localized.
 Although no metal–insulator transition occurs in 1D, the Anderson model remains a powerful tool to understand the fundamental role of disorder in quantum systems, especially when novel quantum effects, such as those induced by cavity QED coupling, are incorporated.
-This model provides a baseline to assess how cavity coupling affects localization and electronic transport.
+This model provides a baseline to assess how cavity coupling affects localization and electronic transport\,\footnote{We note that, beyond electronic realizations, the Anderson Hamiltonian has also been proposed for analog quantum simulation with coupled nanoelectromechanical resonator arrays\,\cite{zalalutdinov2006,lozada2016}.}.